mighty-gerbils/gerbil/README.md

 The source code for Gerbil is hosted on [Github](https://github.com/mighty-gerbils/gerbil), with the latest release available in [releases](https://github.com/mighty-gerbils/gerbil/releases).

-Installation from source is straightforward:
+**If you are on Linux** installation from source is straightforward:
 ```shell
 $ git clone git@github.com:mighty-gerbils/gerbil.git
 $ cd gerbil